faenrandir/a_careful_examination/documents/christianity/problems_with_christianity.md

 Luke 18:29-30: And he said to them, "Truly, I say to you, there is no man who has left house or wife or brothers or parents or children, for the sake of the kingdom of God, who will not receive manifold more in this time, and in the age to come eternal life."

-### Disunity
+## Disunity

-Beliefs grounded dogmatically in the unverifiable promotes eventual disunity.
+Beliefs grounded dogmatically in the unverifiable promotes eventual disunity, I think.
 There are tens, if not hundreds, of Latter-day Saint [schismatic groups](https://en.wikipedia.org/wiki/List_of_denominations_in_the_Latter_Day_Saint_movement) and hundreds if not thousands of [schismatic Christian groups](https://en.wikipedia.org/wiki/List_of_Christian_denominations).

-The history of Christianity is one of unreconcilable differences centered in dogmatism over unfalsifiable beliefs (e.g., consider the [history of the Trinity](https://en.wikipedia.org/wiki/Trinity#History)).
+The history of Christianity can be viewed as one of unreconcilable differences centered in dogmatism over unfalsifiable beliefs (e.g., consider the [history of the Trinity](https://en.wikipedia.org/wiki/Trinity#History)).

+And the emphasis in the LDS Church is sometimes on [separation](https://i.redd.it/wsfqsxjjok961.jpg), not unification.

+*Why would I want my children to adopt unfalsifiable beliefs that would then separate them from all the other humans with contradicting unfalsifiable beliefs?"*

+## Disparaging outsiders

+LDS leaders have taught [really disparaging things](https://faenrandir.github.io/a_careful_examination/how-those-who-leave-are-viewed/) about former members across the history of the Church.

+*Why would I attend a church where leaders have unapologetically said those kinds of things about my own brothers and sister?*

+## Potentially harmful sexual attitudes

+Religious belief is correlated with teenage pregnancy (see [this plot](https://www.reddit.com/r/exmormon/comments/6stywg/graph_of_teen_pregnancies_by_state_as_compared_to/)).
+In addition, while an emphasis on total abstinence before marriage may be beneficial for some individuals and has some clear advantages (e.g., no risk of pregnancy or STDs), the all "off" and then all "on" nature of sexuality in this model seems detrimental to some individuals and relationships.

+Sexuality is [rife with moral concerns](https://faenrandir.github.io/a_careful_examination/why-sex-linked-to-morality/).
+Christianity tends to deal with sex via guilt and shame, and Latter-day Saint leaders have consistently taught that sexual sin is [next to murder in severity](http://ldsanswers.org/is-sexual-sin-next-to-murder-book-of-mormon-central-fact-check/), which again, may warp an individual's moral calculus.

+*Why would I want my children to be taught that sexual "sin" is "next to murder" instead of teaching and supporting them in how to navigate this difficult moral landscape with an emphasis on consequences that are proportional to genuine consequences?*

-### The idea of the inherent superiority of certain groups of people
+## The idea of the inherent superiority of certain groups of people

 Story of the Canaanite woman: Matthew 15:22-28

 > But he answered and said, I am not sent but unto the lost sheep of the house of Israel

+*Latter-day Saints view themselves as a "special" people (peculiar, treasure, salt, etc), and even though this is meant to imply extra duty and service and not necessarily that God loves them any more than other people, the message is still implied.
+Isn't it enough that my children know they are special because of who they are intrinsically and the love we share for one another as a family?*

+## Embedded racism

+The Book of Mormon and Bible both deal with race in ways which often (but not always) amplify racial differences and diminish some races compared with others.

+*Why would I want my children to ever have reason to view racial differences as anything other than interesting (and relatively minor) human variation?*

-### Reluctance to unequivocally condemn slavery
+## Reluctance to unequivocally condemn slavery

-Because neither the Old Testament or the New Testament unequivocally condemn slavery, the Bible was used as *justification* for slavery for centuries (discussed [here](https://time.com/5171819/christianity-slavery-book-excerpt/) among many other places).
+Because neither the Old Testament or the New Testament unequivocally condemn slavery, the Bible was used as justification for slavery for centuries (discussed [here](https://time.com/5171819/christianity-slavery-book-excerpt/) among many other places).

 Brigham Young's [speech to the Legislature in 1852](https://archive.org/details/CR100317B0001F0014) demonstrates this connection: